corsairmarks/combined_silfae_revisited/mod/README.md

     * Start with Pops from each of the five castes, but overall fewer than normal empires
     * Holofrixit government is now divided into the Xechiros Protocol government and Hive-network authority, available only with the Holofrixit origin
     * Add random names for the Holofrixit government
+    * Only Xechiros may be rulers or Governors, only Ganglions may be Scientists, and only Holowarriors may be Admirals and Generals - Holofrixigrams can be leaders with `tech_synthetic_leaders`, Drones can never be leaders, and other non-holofrixit species may produce leaders normally
 * Remove unnecessary old army overrides
 * Adjust Holowarrior and Hologenotype armies
 * Update Polarizing Nexus energy storage building